Panchal Mansaram Biography

 Biography

-Painter, printmaker, photographer, and collagist Panchal Mansaram, who often signed his name "P.Mansaram" (with no space between the first initial, period, and second initial) was born in 1934 in Mount Abu, Rajasthan, India.
+Painter, printmaker, photographer, and collagist Panchal Mansaram, was born in 1934 in Mount Abu, Rajasthan, India.
 He attended the Sir J.J.
-School of Art, Mumbai, India between 1954 and '59.
-Upon graduation he took a job as a designer for in the Weavers' Service Centre, Kolkata, which was one of many insitutions reviving traditional Indian arts that had, until the recent Partition of 1947, had been quashed by the British colonial government.
-He found connection with many Indian artists whose Modernism - unlike most of the contemporary art world - embraced traditional imagery, folkart, and spirituality; among these artists were painter M.F.
+School of Art in Mumbai, India between 1954 and 1959.
+Upon graduation designed for the Weavers' Service Centre in Kolkata, which was one of many institutions reviving traditional Indian arts that, until the recent Partition of 1947, had been quashed by the British colonial government.
+He found connection with many Indian artists whose Modernism - unlike most of the contemporary art world - embraced traditional imagery, folk art, and spirituality; among these artists were painter M.F.
 Husain and filmmaker Satayjit Ray.

-Mansaram then studied at the State Academy of Fine Arts, Amsterdam, Netherlands on a Dutch Government Fellowship between 1963 and '64.
-During this period he met with members of CoBrA, the Dutch artist collective that ambraced folkloric elements in their modernism and worked with layered elements in thier two dimensional work, two ideas that remained with Mansaram throughout his career.
-He traveled to Paris to learn printmaking at Atelier 17, spendingt time with countryman Krishna Reddy who taught him the viscosity - or simultaneous color printing - techniques Reddy had helped develop at the famed experimental printmaking workshop.
+Mansaram then studied at the State Academy of Fine Arts, Amsterdam, Netherlands on a Dutch Government Fellowship between 1963 and 1964.
+During this time he met with members of CoBrA, the Dutch artist collective that embraced folkloric elements in their modernism and worked with layered elements in their two-dimensional work; two ideas that remained with Mansaram throughout his career.
+He traveled to Paris to learn printmaking at Atelier 17, spending time with countryman Krishna Reddy who taught him the viscosity - or simultaneous color printing - techniques Reddy had helped develop at the famed experimental printmaking workshop.